mirzawaqasahmed/f5-big-iq-lab/docs/class2/module2/lab3.rst

 |

-SSGs with Active AlertsLists the number of SSGs with either active warning or critical alerts.
+*SSGs with Active Alerts* lists the number of SSGs with either active warning or critical alerts. if you have alerts, click on this block to filter the involved SSGs.

-The screen lists all SSGs in either in a grid or tile mode.
+Below the summary bar, the screen lists all SSGs in either in a grid or tile mode.
 From here, you can create, delete or monitor your SSGs.